DanNgo23/CS109A_LendingClubProject/pages/Intro2.md

 defaults from non-defaults in a way that can help an investor select better loans to lend to.
 Early in the project, we were looking into selecting specific variables to use based on conceptual theories about what characteristics of loans would indicate higher default probability of default.
-However, after exploring the data, it turned out that there didn’t seem to be any specific strong relationships that could be garnered in that way, so we shifted to using an approach where we feed in all of the available variables into the models, and/or having the features chosen by the software based on modeling results.
+However, after exploring the data, it turned out that there did not seem to be any specific strong relationships that could be garnered in that way.
+Thus, we shifted to using an approach where we feed in all of the available variables into the models, and/or having the features chosen by the software based on modeling results.